 For the first month, use the average for each category as your budget, and get used to keeping track of what you are spending.
 From there, make small adjustments where you can cut back, and save the difference or use it to pay off debts.
 Start small and slow, and you won’t feel like you’re forcing yourself to stop buying everything you love all at once.
 Keep track in an Excel spreadsheet, on paper, or with an app like Mint.
 Many banking apps also offer tools to help you budget.
 Do what works for you and what will be easiest to stick to.

-2. Build an emergency savings fund
+2. Build an emergency savings fund and seek financial coverage

-Really, you should build two savings funds—one that contains at least 3-6 months’ worth of your current expenses, that you do not touch unless you have an actual emergency (like losing your job.
+Really, you should think of building a savings fund— that contains at least 3-6 months’ worth of your current expenses, that you do not touch unless you have an actual emergency (like temporary job loss).
 Unfortunately, shopping emergencies don’t count here).
-Build another for incidental things, like an unexpected popped tire, plus annual expenses such as vehicle or property taxes.
-You can build them one at a time or both simultaneously—build it at the pace that you need to (but I’d start with the emergency fund).
+Build it at the pace that you need to (but I’d start with the emergency fund).
 Even $50-100 a month will add up over time, so no matter how small you start, start somewhere.
-The sooner you’re able to check having a solid emergency fund off of your list, the better off—and more prepared—you’ll be.

 3. Start a retirement account